Fleksas/GettingData_Analysis/README.md

 ## Courwork requirements

-The goal is to prepare tidy data that can be used for later analysis.
-It required to submit:
+The goal of the assignment is to prepare tidy data that can be used for later analysis.
+It is required to submit:

 * A tidy data set derived from the original data source performing required transformations
 * A link to a Github repository with your script for performing the analysis